The closest mountain range to Alice Springs, the MacDonnell Ranges, is the tallest mountain range in Central Australia.

-For those visiting from other parts of Australia, you can fly into Alice Springs and hire a car from there.
+By Plane: Those visiting from other parts of Australia can fly into Alice Springs and hire a car from there.
 There are daily flights from Brisbane, Sydney, Adelaide, and other major cities.

-Whether driving or flying into Alice Springs, joining a West MacDonnell Ranges tour is a great option.
-This full day tour hits all the highlights and includes transportation from Alice Springs.
+On a Tour: Whether driving or flying into Alice Springs, joining a West MacDonnell Ranges tour is a great option.
+This full-day tour hits all the highlights and includes transportation from Alice Springs.

 We recommend joining a 4X4 Tour of the East MacDonnell Ranges for a full day of exploration.

-Swimming is permitted in the gorge but brace yourself for freezing cold water!
-After your swim, you can camp at one of the two Redbank Gorge campgrounds and enjoy basic facilities.
+Swimming is permitted in the gorge, but brace yourself for freezing cold water!
+After your refreshing swim, you can camp at one of the two Redbank Gorge campgrounds and enjoy basic facilities.

 Ormiston Gorge is a fantastic base camp to explore the West MacDonnell Ranges with great hikes and a beautiful swimming hole.
 There are a couple of walks starting from the visitor centre:

 - Ormiston Pound Walk – Grade 3, 3-4 hours, 8.5 km walk follows the full circuit from the Information Shelter, meandering around scenic slopes, returning along Ormiston Gorge via the main waterhole.